hsf-training/analysis-essentials/git/11-licensing.md

 teaching: 5
 exercises: 0
 questions:
-- "What licensing information should I include with my work?"
+- What licensing information should I include with my work?
 ---
 # Licensing

 {% objectives "Learning Objectives" %}
-- "Explain why adding licensing information to a repository is important."
+- Explain why adding licensing information to a repository is important.
-- "Choose a proper license."
+- Choose a proper license.
-- "Explain differences in licensing and social expectations."
+- Explain differences in licensing and social expectations.
 {% endobjectives %}

 When a repository with source code, a manuscript or other creative